 If your flight doesn’t coincide with the bus schedule, consider a private transfer which CaminoWays.com can arrange.
 It will be more expensive but is the fastest way to reach Sarria.

 Day 1 of the Last 100 km of the Camino de Santiago: Arrive in Sarria

-My three highlights of the hike from Sarria to Portomarin:
+My three highlights of the walk from Sarria to Portomarin:

-- Actually starting to hike the Camino – something I’ve thought about doing for a long time but haven’t until now.
+- Actually starting to walk the Camino – something I’ve thought about doing for a long time.

 - Seeing and feeling the excitement of the other pilgrims.
 Some have been Camino Frances (French Way) since the beginning, but many others started in Sarria as I did.

 - Entering Portomarin on the dramatic Romanesque bridge with other pilgrims.
 That was cool in itself.
 But what I loved was seeing the remains (only visible when the water levels of the dam are low) of the ancient buildings along the Miño River.
 It gives it an eery ghost town feeling.
 The buildings that you see used to be Portomarin but when the river was dammed in the 1960s the entire town was moved.
 The important buildings were moved – stone by stone.

 The scenery along the way was nice, but not amazing.
 Everyone I know who has walked the Camino de Santiago, even the last 100 km as I’m doing, has raved about it.
 Am I missing something?
 I know that some people do it to find answers to questions that perplex them.
 I do hiking trips for that reason too, but what makes the Camino de Santiago so special?